Decorating Eggs with Mathematica

 Riemann Zeta Function

-My daughter demanded printouts and made a little book that now runs about 25 pages, to which she has added her own annotations—some of our eggs now have fluorescent pink chicks hatching out of them.
+My daughter demanded printouts and made a little book that now runs about twenty five pages, to which she has added her own annotations—some of our eggs now have fluorescent pink chicks hatching out of them.
 She has decorated the corner of the living room that she calls her clubhouse with cut-outs of the eggs and she used them as bait for her St. Patrick’s Day leprechaun trap.

 So this was essentially a child-driven family art project that ultimately involved three generations.